- Sea Adventurer

 Every effort will be made to ensure the program takes place, but due to weather conditions, flying in this region can be difficult and on rare occasions not possible.
-For this reason, we strongly recommend that all expedition travellers purchase a travel insurance policy including trip delay, cancellation and interruption insurance in case of weather.
-In the unlikely event that the charter flight is unable to fly on day 2 or day 3 due to weather delays, hotel accommodation in Punta Arenas will be provided.
-On day 4, should the charter flight not be able to take off by 1400hrs, the voyage will be officially cancelled.
+For this reason, we strongly recommend that all expedition travelers purchase a travel insurance policy including trip delay, cancellation and interruption insurance.
+In the unlikely event that the charter flight is unable to fly by 1159hrs on Day 3 due to weather delays, an additional hotel night in Punta Arenas will be provided, and the voyage will be officially cancelled.
+Letters for all passengers will be provided to submit to their travel insurance providers under the trip delay/interruption and cancellation clause.
 Passengers will not be offered a refund by the shipping company in the event of trip cancellation, nor will they offer passengers compensation in the event of delay.
 The shipping company will make every effort to assist passengers with rebooking hotels or flights, but this will be at the cost of the passengers.
-Passengers on board the ship during a delay will remain on board with no additional cost until the time in which the charter flight is able to arrange transport.
 Passengers are advised to book changeable airlines tickets and have flexible travel arrangements upon disembarkation of the voyage in case delays arise.
-ExpeditionTrips will not be held responsible for any change/cancellations fees due to weather related delays or any other delays arising from force majeure.
+The shipping company and ExpeditionTrips will not be held responsible for any change/cancellations fees due to weather related delays or any other delays arising from force majeure.

-One pre-expedition night hotel in Punta Arenas; group transfer in Punta Arenas from the airport to hotel for passengers if you arrive on Day 1 of the program or one day prior only; group transfer from your hotel to the airport in conjunction with the charter flight to Antarctica; charter flight from Punta Arenas to Antarctica and transfer to the ship; group transfer upon disembarkation in Ushuaia to hotel; one post-expedition night hotel in Ushuaia with breakfast; shipboard accommodation with daily housekeeping; all breakfasts, lunches and dinners on board ship; shore landings per the daily program; Zodiac cruising per the daily program; Photographic Journal on DVD; waterproof expedition boots on loan for shore landings; parka to keep; coffee, tea and cocoa available around the clock; hair dryer and bathrobes in every cabin; miscellaneous service taxes and port charges throughout the program; luggage handling aboard ship; Emergency Evacuation Insurance for all passengers to a maximum benefit of USD $100,000 per person*.
+Group transfer in Punta Arenas from airport to hotel on Day 1; one pre-voyage hotel night in Punta Arenas with breakfast; group transfer from hotel to airport on embarkation day; flight from Punta Arenas to Antarctica and transfer to ship; group transfer upon disembarkation in Ushuaia to hotel; one post-voyage hotel night in Ushuaia with breakfast; shipboard accommodation with daily housekeeping; meals on board ship; photographic journal; waterproof expedition boots on loan for shore landings; parka to keep; coffee, tea and cocoa available around the clock; hair dryer and bathrobes in every cabin; miscellaneous service taxes and port charges; luggage handling aboard ship; Emergency Evacuation Insurance for all passengers to a maximum benefit of USD $100,000 per person*.
 Subject to change without notice.

-Any airfare except the charter flight from Puntas Arenas to Antarctica; passport and visa expenses; government arrival and departure taxes, Argentina's Reciprocity Fee; any meals ashore unless otherwise specified; alcoholic and non-alcoholic beverages, except as mentioned in the included section; cancellation and medical travel insurance; excess baggage charges; laundry, bar, beverage and other personal charges; telecommunications charges; voluntary gratuity at the end of the voyage for shipboard staff and crew; supplements for adventure options; fuel surcharge may apply.
+Airfare except flight from Puntas Arenas to Antarctica; passport and visa expenses; government arrival and departure taxes, Argentina's Reciprocity Fee; meals ashore unless otherwise specified; alcoholic and non-alcoholic beverages, except as mentioned in the included section; cancellation and medical travel insurance; excess baggage charges; laundry, bar, beverage and other personal charges; phone and internet charges; voluntary gratuity at the end of the voyage for shipboard staff and crew; kayaking; fuel surcharge may apply.

 *Emergency Evacuation Insurance: